Understanding and preparing for conciliation - Human rights and ILO

 - If a complainant and respondent can agree on a way to resolve the complaint, this is usually written up in a ‘conciliation agreement’.

-- The conciliator can help you decide on the wording of the agreement and can also help write up the agreement.
+- The conciliator can help the parties negotiate what will be in the agreement and can also help write up the agreement.

 - The parties can decide whether the terms of agreement are to be kept confidential or not.

-- Where a complaint is resolved, the President of the Commission will finalise the complaint.
+- Where a complaint is resolved, the Commission will finalise the complaint.

 What happens if the complaint is not resolved?